Top 4 Scenic Drives in the Smoky Mountains You Should Take

 Foothills Parkway is a popular road to travel to see the Smoky Mountains.
-The government commissioned the road, and it has been completed in sections over the last 75 years and probably has another 20 years to go until it is complete.
+This government commissioned road has been constructed in sections over the last 75 years and probably has another 20 years to go until it is complete.
 Eventually, the remaining 33.5 miles will be completed once funding has been secured to connect the rest of the Parkway.
 If you want to see wildflowers and fall colors, you should definitely drive the open sections of the Foothills Parkway.
-You will all have a good time enjoying the beauty of the national park on this scenic drive.
+You will all have a great time enjoying the beauty of the national park on this beautiful drive.

 4. Roaring Fork Motor Trail

 If you want to go on a road less traveled, try the Roaring Fork Motor Trail.
-It is named after the creek the road follows along.
-It is a 5.5 mile, one-way road that provides a truly scenic experience.
+Named after the creek the road follows along, this 5.5 mile, one-way road provides a truly scenic experience.
 You might spot wildlife in the woods from your car, and you can even get out and explore old homesteads.
-There are plenty of trailheads that lead off of this road, including Rainbow Falls and Grotto Falls.
-This is a great scenic drive in the Smoky Mountains!
+There are plenty of trailheads that lead off of this road, including Rainbow Falls and Grotto Falls, making Roaring Fork one of the best drives in the Smokies!

 Taking a scenic drive in the Smoky Mountains is just one way you can enjoy yourself when you stay with us.
 Want to know about more fun things to do in the area?
 Check out these Smoky Mountain attractions for some ideas!